 Doctors use many tests to find, or diagnose, a tumor.
 They also do tests to learn if a tumor has spread to another part of the body from where it started.
 If this happens, it is called metastasis.
 For example, imaging tests can show if the tumor has spread.
 Imaging tests show pictures of the inside of the body.
 Doctors may also do tests to learn which treatments could work best.

-This list describes options for diagnosing a CNS tumor, and not all tests listed will be used for every child.
+This section describes options for diagnosing a CNS tumor.
+Not all tests listed below will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 The type of tumor suspected

 The results of earlier medical tests

 In addition to a physical examination, the following tests may be used to diagnose a CNS tumor:

 Magnetic resonance imaging (MRI).
 This is the primary test used to find a brain tumor and plan treatment.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 Although MRI (see above) is the preferred test, a CT scan may be an option for diagnosing a brain tumor.